vmoret/ipyvega/README.md

 A Vega V3 / Vega-Lite V2 Jupyter display library

 *Note* that the official [ipyvega](https://github.com/vega/ipyvega/tree/vega3) now also supports Vega 3.
+It's adviced to use the official version.

 ## Installation